fluffy-cakes/spotifyPartify/README.md

 python3 prestart.py
 ```

-This will run the Python sript and echo results that it's done.
+This will run the Python script and echo results that it's done.
 Now all that is required is to run `terraform apply` to pull in the cached token and pull the containers from your Azure Container Registry to spin up the application.

 You will then need to log in using one of the user credentials specified in `users.json` in `02_container` folder.
 Seeing as though this was a personal use, quick set up, I didn't go for a full blown username/password login; so the usernames are essentially just passwords that allow you to log into Flask.
 The one prefixed with `admin_` is the admin account which allows you to perform vote overrides and update the vote time count if need be.